 The Ashford Estate, Allentown, New Jersey

-Channel old world European elegance at this New Jersey country estate.
-Set in a secluded area of farmland, the ground's antique steel bridge, iron gates, fountains, gazebos, old growth pines and more scream sophistication.
+Channel old-world Europe at this New Jersey country estate.
+Set in a secluded area of farmland, the ground's antique steel bridge, iron gates, fountains, gazebos, old growth pines, and more scream sophistication.
 Tie the knot in the barn chapel or carriage house, sip swanky cocktails in the conservatory or oak library, and then dance the night away in the grand ballroom (whose high ceilings, classical columns, and carved wood arches are indeed quite grand).

-The Four Seasons Rancho Encantado resort boasts signature Santa Fe design—stucco walls, earthy tones, and dark brown wood beams.
-Get pampered at the spa with healing treatments unique to the traditions of the region, and then hitched in the Aspen Ballroom (2,600 square feet with an adjacent 1,300 square-foot terrace).
+The Four Seasons Resort Rancho Encantado boasts signature Santa Fe design—stucco walls, earthy tones, and dark-brown wooden beams.
+Get pampered at the spa with healing treatments unique to the traditions of the region, and then get hitched in the Aspen Ballroom (2,600 square feet with an adjacent 1,300 square-foot terrace).
 The result?
 A dreamy desert "I do" with world-renowned amenities—after all, it is a Four Seasons resort.

 The C.V.
 Rich Mansion, White Plains, New York

 Located just 40 minutes outside of Manhattan, this Victorian mansion is a unique find for couples in search of a traditional ballroom.
 The exterior gardens offer a charming ceremony backdrop.
-Inside the mansion are several cozy rooms, including a sunroom, which, when filled to brim with wedding guests, provide a cozy atmosphere for fireside cocktails.
-The main ballroom is as grand as any ballroom could be, with hardwood floors and floor to ceiling windows.
+Inside the mansion are several cozy rooms, including a sunroom, which, when filled to the brim with wedding guests, provides a cozy atmosphere for fireside cocktails.
+The main ballroom is as grand as any ballroom could be, with hardwood floors and floor-to-ceiling windows.

 Bellagio, Las Vegas, Nevada